New NHS App for A&E departments in East Kent

 Head lice is also common place in schools, especially amongst the younger children who tend to have closer contact with each other.
 There is no need to keep your child off school if you find they have head lice.
 Treatment by combing the hair with conditioner and a head lice comb regularly should help to keep them away.
 See the leaflet below for further guidance.

 Chickenpox can be spread quickly.
 If your child develops spots which you think may be chickenpox please do get your child's GP to confirm this.
-Please let the school know and keep your child at home for 5 days from the first day the spots appeared.
-There is no need to wait until all the spots have dried up before your child can return to school.
-The virus will not be contagious after 5 days.
-The incubation period before the spots appear is 14-21 days.
+Please let the school know and keep your child at home for at least 5 days from the first day the spots appeared.
+All the spots should have dried up and crusted over before your child can return to school.
+NHS advice on Chickenpox

 Thread worms are common in childhood particularly in children under 10 years old.
 The worms are white and look like small pieces of thread.
 You may notice them around your child's bottom or in their poo.
 They don't always cause symptoms, but people often experience itchiness around their bottom.
 If someone in your house has thread worms then all members of the household should be treated.
 Please visit your pharmacy for further advice.
 There is no need to keep children off school if they have thread worms.
 Good hand hygiene is very important.